levinmr/rspec-snapshot/README.md

   # created in a '__snapshots__' directory adjacent to the spec file where the
   # matcher is used.
   #
-  # Set this value to put all snapshots in a fixed directory
+  # Set this value to put all snapshots in a fixed directory.
   config.snapshot_dir = "spec/fixtures/snapshots"

-  # Defaults to using the awesome_print gem to serialize values for snapshots
+  # Defaults to using the htmlbeautifier gem to serialize html values for snapshots.
   #
-  # Set this value to use a custom snapshot serializer
+  # Set this value to use a custom snapshot serializer for html strings.
+  #
+  # You will also need to set `:html` in the example metadata,
+  # or enable the `snapshot_serialize_all_strings_as_html` config setting.
+  config.snapshot_html_serializer = MyFavoriteHtmlSerializer

+  # The default setting is to only serialize string values as HTML when `:html`
+  # is set on the example metadata.
+  #
+  # Set this value to `true` to serialize all string values as though they are HTML.
+  config.snapshot_serialize_all_strings_as_html = true

+  # Defaults to using the awesome_print gem to serialize non-string values for snapshots.
+  #
+  # Set this value to use a custom snapshot serializer.
   config.snapshot_serializer = MyFavoriteSerializer
 end
 ```

 ### Custom serializers

-By default, values to be stored as snapshots are serialized to human readable
+By default, non-string values to be stored as snapshots are serialized to human readable
 string form using the [awesome_print](https://github.com/awesome-print/awesome_print) gem.

 You can pass custom serializers to `rspec-snapshot` if you prefer.
 Pass a serializer class name to the global RSpec config, or to an individual